brentd09/Documents/RegEx/RegularExpressions_Explained.md

 |x(?\<group\>bc) |    using ?\<group\>, instead of $1 (default capture name) the group can be accessed by $group |

 ### Bracket expressions — []
+Like character classes the entire \[ \] structure matches only one character, but this limits which characters will match

 |RegEx|Explanation|
 |---|---|